freeradical13/freeradical13.github.io/index.md

 A chemical equation must be balanced using [stoichiometry][] because the total number of atoms of each element must be the same on both sides.
 A stoichiometric coefficient to the left of a substance represents the number of substances or moles of that substance in the chemical reaction.

-Chemical reactions may also be [reversible][reversible reaction] and go in both directions, signified by a double arrow (⇌), always tending towards reaching [chemical equilibrium][] where the rates of reactions in both directions are equal.
+Chemical reactions may also be [reversible][reversible reaction] and go in both directions, signified by a double arrow (⇌), always tending towards reaching dynamic [chemical equilibrium][] where the rates of reactions in both directions are equal.
 For example:

 <code>HCO<sub>3</sub><sup>-</sup> + H<sup>+</sup> ⇌ H<sub>2</sub>CO<sub>3</sub></code>